Te Tiriti o Waitangi policy

 • We take active steps to develop critical consciousness through reflection and on-going examination of our beliefs, and audits of practice, to recognise and address racism and bias.

-• All staff will participate in training that includes Aotearoa New Zealand’s history and impacts of colonisation, the wider determinants of health, and in other training to address racism and unexamined bias.
+• All staff will participate in training that includes Aotearoa New Zealand’s history and impacts of colonisation, the wider determinants of health, racism and unexamined bias.

 • We use Critical Tiriti Analysis routinely across our work to build our capability and ensure that te Tiriti is upheld.